 Thus, specific competences depend on the work undertaken.
 For example, some abseiling window cleaners need specialist skills and knowledge.
 These may be unnecessary for someone involved in cleaning windows on ground floors.

 The United Kingdom does not demand any special education to work as a window cleaner.
-Even so, training is essential!
+Even so, training is essential, especially if you will be using scaffolding equipment.
 You can find some excellent window cleaning training courses in the UK.

 Note: You need a licence issued by the local council to be a window cleaner in Scotland.